duonglamh1999/duonglamh1999/README.md

 I am a fullstack developer from OKC Oklahoma.
 I love building things, and solving the problems that come with it.
 Sometimes my past-self likes to put in a bug or two to spice m daily life up.

-My current toolkit: JavaScripts, C#, Python, SQL, Flask, PostgreSQL, MySQL, Git What I am learning: React, Node, Express, React Native
+My current toolkit: JavaScripts, C#, Python, SQL, Flask, PostgreSQL, MySQL, Git.
+What I am learning: React, Node, Express, React Native